 NASA's score of 17 is higher than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, NASA reported significant carbon emissions, totalling approximately 30,400,715,000 kg CO2e across all scopes.
-This included about 109,099,000 kg CO2e from Scope 1 emissions and an equal amount from Scope 2 emissions.
-Scope 3 emissions were notably high, reflecting the impact of purchased goods and services, which accounted for about 5,168,122,000 kg CO2e.
-In 2019, NASA's emissions were recorded at approximately 31,422,000 kg CO2e for Scope 1, 3,566,000 kg CO2e for Scope 2, and 27,856,000 kg CO2e for Scope 3.
-The emissions data from 2018 indicated a Scope 1 total of about 16,216,440 kg CO2e.
-Despite these figures, NASA has not publicly committed to specific reduction targets or initiatives as part of their climate strategy.
-The agency's focus remains on addressing climate change through research and innovation rather than setting formal reduction goals.
+In 2022, NASA reported significant carbon emissions totalling approximately 30,400,715,000 kg CO2e across all scopes.
+This included about 109,099,000 kg CO2e from both Scope 1 and Scope 2 emissions, while Scope 3 emissions accounted for the majority.
+In 2019, NASA's emissions were approximately 31,422,000 kg CO2e for Scope 1, 3,566,000 kg CO2e for Scope 2, and 27,856,000 kg CO2e for Scope 3.
+The 2018 data indicated Scope 1 emissions of about 16,216,440 kg CO2e.
+Despite these figures, NASA has not publicly disclosed specific reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
+The agency's focus remains on sustainability and reducing its environmental impact, as outlined in its 5-Year Sustainability Plan for FY 2022-2026.

 Access structured emissions data, company-specific emission factors, and source documents